elastic/app-search-reference-ui-react/README.md

 npm start
 ```

+## Usage

 ### Updating configuration

+The project can be configured via a JSON [config file](src/config/engine.json).

+You can easily control things like...

++ The Engine the UI runs against
++ Which fields are displayed
++ The filters that are used

 If you would like to make configuration changes, there is no need to regenerate
 this app from your App Search Dashboard!

 You can simply open up the
 [engine.json](src/config/engine.json) file, update the [options](#config),
 and then restart this app.